 Day Two: Bob Marley Museum (Hope Road & Trench Town, Kingston) A day visit and tour of the Museum then off to the Trench Town Culture Yard.
 The iconic Bob Marley has influenced more indigenous people around the world then any other artist and his music is still very relevant today.
 Native Like Water will flow through Trench Town and witness the root of Bob Marley ‘s and Jamaica’s contribution to the world.
 Revealing the historical and cultural context of Bob's Music, one will see that Bob Marley's Music is a "text" that speaks volumes and represents an oppressed and undeserved communities around the world.
 In addition to the Museum, NLW will tour the Trench Town Culture Yard, Community Art Centre and Craft shops.

-Day 3: Jamnesia Surf, Skate and Music Camp (Bull Bay Beach, East Kingston): This unique outpost of Rasta Surfers is also a corner stone of vital reggae music.
+Jamnesia Surf, Skate and Music Camp (Bull Bay Beach, East Kingston): This unique outpost of the Jamaican Surf Association and Olympic Surf Team.
+Rasta Surfers are also a corner stone of vital reggae music.
 Leaders of the Jamaican National Surf Team and music lineage of the great Billly Wilmot of “Billy Mystic and the Revealers” host international travelers and provide the beacon of surfing in Jamaica.
 Jamnesia frequently hosts music on a small stage with big impact.
-Up and coming young prophets as well as legends share their talent.
-Youth of Jamnesia was featured in Vogue Magazine October 2015.
+Up and coming young prophets as well as legends share their talent and have included the likes of young artists like Chronixx, Proteje, and Jah9.
+Jamnesia was featured in Vogue Magazine October 2015.

-Day 4: University of the West Indies Campus, Forward Step Foundation, Beach Tour(St. Catherine Province): A general campus tour under the patronage of the Institute of Caribbean Studies and the Rastafari Research Unit led by Dr. Sonjah and Jahlani Niaah.
-Then we are off to the Forward Step Foundation (St. Catherine).
-A tour of Forward Step Foundations space & projects and wider community..
-This provides a great chance to witness successful models in youth programs and meet Miguel “Steppa” Williams voted Commonwealth & Americas Youth Worker of the Year.
-We also flow local hills and along beaches of St. Catherine Province.
+Day 3: University of the West Indies Campus, Forward Step Foundation and Kingston Site visits: A general campus tour under the patronage of the Institute of Caribbean Studies and the Rastafari Research Unit led by Dr. Sonjah and Jahlani Niaah.
+Meet Miguel “Steppa” Williams voted Commonwealth & Americas Youth Worker of the Year.
+We will visit youth and community projects supporting cultural education and advancement.

 Oracabessa Bay Fish Sanctuary Boat and Snorkel Tour: The mission of the Sanctuary is to increase the bio-diversity within Oracabessa Bay in order to improve the livelihoods of all community members who rely upon the Bay.

-Day 6, 7, Earthday (Earthstrong) Gathering, Irie River, Organic Farm and Learning center, Beaches & Mountains (Ocho Rios).
-Long time friend, mentor and Uncle, Jah Mikey Lee hosts us on the large farm as we set up camp for the annual Earthday gathering in honor of music legend Garnet Silk.
+Day 5, 6, Earth Family (Earthstrong) Gathering, Irie River, Organic Farm and Learning center, Beaches & Mountains (Ocho Rios).
+Long time friend, mentor and Uncle, Jah Mikey Lee hosts us on the large farm as we set up camp for the annual Earthstrong gathering in honor of music legend Garnet Silk.
 The land is filled with fruit trees, medicinal foods, cultural significance, and a vibe, or as they say in Jamaica –“Livity”.
 This will be a time of deeper cultural sharing, song, dance, story and wisdom.
 In addition to the daily farm celebration, we will have time to chill by Irie River or take a short ride down to the gorgeous beaches of Ocho Rios.